Encouraging Good Attendance

 At St Barnabas and St Paul's we understand the impact good attendance and punctuality has on our children’s learning and we believe in rewarding good attendance and punctuality to engage and motivate our children.
 We have many initiatives to support and celebrate attendance and punctuality so that it remains a high profile in school and with our families.

-- Attendance is monitored daily by either the Office Team or the Inclusion Team.
+- Ensure attendance is monitored daily by either the Office Team or the Inclusion Team.

-- School have a thorough and robust system for obtaining the whereabouts of all of our pupils.
+- Ensure that school has a thorough and robust system for obtaining the whereabouts of all of our pupils.

-- Attendance is everyone's responsibility and any concerns with attendance are raised promptly.
+- Create a culture where Attendance is everyone's responsibility and any concerns with attendance are raised promptly.

-- Weekly Attendance Team meetings occur in school.
+- Hold weekly Attendance Team meetings occur in school.

-- The Inclusion Team work closely with children and families to support and encourage good attendance and punctuality.
+- Work closely with children and families to support and encourage good attendance and punctuality.

-- The Inclusion Team meet monthly with our 'Education Welfare Officer from Blackburn with Darwen' to monitor good attendance.
+- Meet regularly with our 'Education Welfare Officer from Blackburn with Darwen' to monitor attendance.